IBM/B2Bi-SFG-on-Daffy-RHOCP/README.md

 - You have already installed a ROKS cluster using the [Daffy_RHOCP_Installer](https://ibm.github.io/daffy/).
 - You are using a UNIX / Linux bastion host to install and run the scripts.
 The bastion host can be located in any cloud (AWS, Azure, GCP, IBM or private).
 You may also be able to use your workstation as a bastion host as long as you have the rights to install software on it.
 - You have already created a file containing your IBM software entitlement key on the bastion host.
 This key will allow access to the IBM B2Bi/SFG software in the IBM Container registry during the final <b>helm</b> install process.
 - You already know the ingress subdomain of the cluster where you will be installing this software.
 This is available on the cluster dashboard webpage after Daffy installation.
-If you are not sure where to find this information click [here](ingsub.md).
+If you are not sure how or where to find this information click [here](ingsub.md).

 ## Installation: